Longshot AI vs Frase for Blog Content Optimization 2026: Which One Actually Delivers?

 Best For

-- Writers creating fact-heavy blog posts
+- Writers who produce fact-heavy blog content

 Frase Overview